 Nettleship-Falls (OA1) and Forsius-Eriksson (OA2) are extremely rare compared to OCA.
 They are inherited in an X-linked dominant X-Linked Dominant Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
 If expression of a trait requires only one copy of a gene (one allele)... read more fashion.
 Usually findings are confined to the eyes, but skin may be hypopigmented.
 Patients with OA1 may have late-onset sensorineural deafness.

 In another group of inherited diseases, a clinical phenotype of OCA occurs in conjunction with bleeding disorders.
 In Hermansky-Pudlak syndrome, OCA-like findings occur with platelet abnormalities and a ceroid-lipofuscin lysosomal storage disease (which can lead to pulmonary fibrosis Idiopathic Pulmonary Fibrosis Idiopathic pulmonary fibrosis (IPF), the most common form of idiopathic interstitial pneumonia, causes progressive pulmonary fibrosis.
 Symptoms and signs develop over months to years and include... read more and granulomatous colitis).
-This syndrome is rare except in people with family origin in Puerto Rico, where its incidence is 1 in 1800.
-In Chédiak-Higashi syndrome Chédiak-Higashi Syndrome Chédiak-Higashi syndrome is a rare, autosomal recessive syndrome characterized by impaired lysis of phagocytized bacteria, resulting in recurrent bacterial respiratory and other infections and... read more , OCA-like cutaneous and ocular findings occur, hair is silvery gray, and a decrease in platelet-dense granules results in a bleeding diathesis.
+This syndrome is rare except in people with family origin in Puerto Rico, where its incidence is approximately 1 in 1800 (1 General reference Oculocutaneous albinism is an inherited defect in melanin formation that causes diffuse hypopigmentation of the skin, hair, and eyes.
+Ocular albinism affects the eyes and usually not the skin... read more ).
+In Chédiak-Higashi syndrome Chédiak-Higashi Syndrome Chédiak-Higashi syndrome is a rare, autosomal recessive immunodeficiency disorder characterized by impaired lysis of phagocytized bacteria, resulting in recurrent bacterial respiratory and other... read more , OCA-like cutaneous and ocular findings occur, hair is silvery gray, and a decrease in platelet-dense granules results in a bleeding diathesis.
 Patients with Chédiak-Higashi syndrome have severe immunodeficiency due to abnormal lymphocyte lytic granules and progressive neurologic degeneration.

 Symptoms and Signs of Albinism